Curriculum Entitlement and Priorities for Learning

 Key Stage 4

 Some areas of learning may be accredited which include Qualifications and Awards.
-In year 11 all students will gain an appropriate qualification in English, Maths, ICT and PSHE.
+In year 11 all students will gain an appropriate qualification in English, Maths and ICT.
 The school offers accredited courses at Entry Level (which includes courses that cater for P Level learners) and Level 1 & 2 and GCSE.

 The Key stage 4 Curriculum consists of the following areas of learning: